Adult Pop Airplay

 It is a format in which the genre is geared more towards an adult audience who are not into hard rock, hip hop, or soft adult contemporary fare.
 The main genres within this format are a mix of soft and energetic adult contemporary music alongside adult alternative rock and adult-oriented pop music.
 It is not to be confused with the Adult Contemporary chart which contains more ballad-driven songs played on the radio.
-The current number-one song on the chart is "Ordinary" by Alex Warren.
+The current number-one song on the chart is "Dracula" by Tame Impala and Jennie.

 History

 The chart was first published in the March 16, 1996, issue of Billboard; however, historically, the chart's introduction was in October 1995, when it began as a test chart.

 The Adult Top 40 chart was formed following a split of the "Hot Adult Contemporary" chart due to the growing emergence of Adult Top 40 radio stations in the 1990s.
 These stations played a wider variety of artists and saw a faster turnover of songs compared to traditional adult contemporary radio.
 Songs by modern rock, dance, and R&B artists were mixed in with acts more closely associated with adult contemporary.
 According to Billboard, splitting the chart "better reflect[s] the music being played on adult contemporary and adult/top 40 stations."

 The first number-one song on the Adult Top 40, from the test chart of October 7, 1995, was "Kiss from a Rose" by Seal.
 The first number-one song on the Adult Top 40, from the published chart of March 16, 1996, was "One Sweet Day" by Mariah Carey and Boyz II Men.